drug-design/course/docs/chapters/synthesis-of-drugs.md

 #### Higher Level Strategies in Organic Synthesis

-The creation of more than one target molecule in a diversity-driven approach was introduced by Stuart Schreiber at Harvard University.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/higher-level-strategies-organic-synthesis-0c51d6d8'><i class='fa fa-play' aria-hidden='true'></i></button>The creation of more than one target molecule in a diversity-driven approach was introduced by Stuart Schreiber at Harvard University.
 Since the means available in synthetic chemistry are not suited to this approach, it has prompted many research groups to attempt to create new types of synthetic planning methods.
 The sketch shown below of the areas now covered by organic synthesis, suggests that the search for higher level strategies will be an important driving force for the next generation of methodology-oriented synthetic organic chemists.
 *[nce]: New Chemical Entity: a compound not previously described.